ammarsys/portfolio/README.md

 # Portfolio

-This is my personal portfolio created with `Flask + TailwindCSS`.
-I'd like to thank @MattLawz and @rolandsfr for helping me create this!
-The website is being hosted [here](https://google.com/).
+This is my perfonal portfolio created with a Flask backend.
+I would like to thank @rolandsfr for helping me with this project.

 ## Installing & running

 > Please ensure you have Python 3.9+

-Follow these steps,
+In case you want to run a local version, please follow these steps,

 ```
 git clone https://github.com/novusys/portfolio